trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 For some years now, it has been possible to identify new tendencies that are changing zoos internationally, in Germany, and in Berlin.
 Long-term strategic considerations are now taking the place of pragmatism to a greater extent.
 Increasing criticism of the conditions in zoos, and questions about their future role in natural history education and species conservation _ex situ_ (i.e., in zoos through breeding) and _in situ_ (in the animals’ original habitats) have led to a move away from earlier zoo directors’ “passion for collecting”.
 Observers now see everywhere a reduction in the number of species kept, in favour of larger enclosures and a focus on so-called flagship species – meaning, “endangered species with a high display value, through whose protection one simultaneously achieves the protection of many other species that share their habitat with them”.[^16] These practices are in line with the “Conservation Strategy” adopted by the World Association of Zoos and Aquariums in 2015.[^17] Whether this can induce an effective reorientation of zoos for the future is debatable.[^18] For zoos have not quite abandoned pragmatic considerations: Breeding programmes, especially of display-worthy animals, remain important to ensure the continued presence of the favourites that as-yet plentiful audiences keep coming to the zoo to see.
 Perhaps these, in their turn, will generate the resources needed to achieve new strategic goals?

-[^1]: Zoological Garden Berlin. _Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin_ for the year 1907.
+[^1]: Zoological Garden Berlin.
+"Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin for the year 1907”.

-[^2]: For an overview of the imports of non-native animal species, cf. Dittrich, Lothar. ”Der Import von Wildtieren nach Europa: Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
+[^2]: For an overview of the imports of non-native animal species, cf. Lothar Dittrich. ”Der Import von Wildtieren nach Europa: Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
 Jahrhunderts”.
-In _Tiere unterwegs.
-Historisches und Aktuelles über Tiererwerb und Tiertransporte_, Helmut Pechlaner, Dagmar Schratter, and Gerhard Heindl (eds.).
+In _Tiere unterwegs: Historisches und Aktuelles über Tiererwerb und Tiertransporte_, Helmut Pechlaner, Dagmar Schratter, and Gerhard Heindl (eds.).
 Wien: Braumüller, 2007: 1-64.

-[^3]: Klös, Heinz-Georg.
-“Tierfänger und Großtierhändler: Erinnerungen eines alten Tiergärtners, Teil I”. _Bongo_ 34 (2004): 3-42; and Klös, Heinz-Georg. “(…) Teil II”. _Bongo_ 35 (2005): 7-42.
+[^3]: Heinz-Georg Klös.
+“Tierfänger und Großtierhändler: Erinnerungen eines alten Tiergärtners, Teil I”. _Bongo_ 34 (2004): 3-42; and Heinz-Georg Klös, . “(…), Teil II”. _Bongo_ 35 (2005): 7-42.

 [^4]: Minutes of meeting of the “Kommission für Tiergärten der DDR”, the Commission for Zoos of the GDR, on 23 and 24 March 1970 in Halle, 16.04.1970, AZGB, O 0/1/18; H. Dathe to the Ministry for Culture of the DDR, 10.12.1974, AZGB, O 0/1/206; Minutes of meeting of the Association of German Zoo Directors, 1962, Archive Tiergarten Schönbrunn (ATGS), Estate W. Fiedler, File “Verband Deutscher Zoodirektoren”, Nr.
 2.

-[^5]: Heck, Ludwig.
+[^5]: Ludwig Heck.
 “Heiter-ernste Erinnerungen an Tiergärtner”. _Der Zoologische Garten_ 12, Nr.
-3/4 (no date): 228-238.
+3/4 (no date): 228-38.

 [^6]: Zoological Garden Berlin. _Geschäftsberichte_ for the years 1919-1924.